MP 18: Treaty of Versailles

+Post-war service

 The MP 18 proved to be an excellent weapon.
 Its concept was well-proven in trench fighting.
 The basic design directly influenced later submachine gun designs and showed its superiority over the regular infantry rifle in urban, mobile, and guerrilla warfare.

-The MP 18 served with German police and paramilitary forces after the end of the war.
-It was widely used in combat by the Freikorps Von Epp against the Spartacus League in Bavaria and by other Freikorps in Berlin, where its efficiency in urban combat was demonstrated.
+One of the most notable post-war users of the MP 18/I were the Freikorps who armed themselves with weapons appropriated from military depots.
+After the armistice, Germany found itself embroiled with domestic strife in the form of the Spartacist uprising.
+Many submachine guns that had not been sent to the front were issued to Freikorps volunteers; the government collaborated closely with the Freikorps to crush the uprising and initially did little to stop these guns from falling into paramilitary hands.
+The MP 18/I proved to be particularly popular among these irregular forces.

+The MP 18/I was gradually retired from military service and allocated to police forces, particularly the Sicherheitspolizei.
+The government's implementation of the Treaty of Versailles in 1924 approved the distribution of maschinenpistole by the Ordnungspolizei (uniformed police, though probably meaning the SiPo), provided that they were not issued at a rate any higher than one gun for every twenty men.
+These weapons were stamped "1920" to signify that they had been approved for government issue.
+These guns were in legal possession of the state, but many more of the c.
+50,000 guns that had been produced fell into the hands of unofficial paramilitaries or criminal elements.

+In 1922 Foreign Minister Walther Rathenau was assassinated by ultranationalists armed with a stolen MP 18/I.

-During the failed 1924 coup in Estonia the MP18 was used to defend the Tallin barracks from Communist militants; some of which were armed with Thompson submachineguns.
-This was possibly the first engagement where submachineguns were used on both sides.
+During the failed 1924 Estonian coup d'état attempt, the MP 18 was used to defend the Tallinn barracks from Communist militants; some of whom were armed with Thompson submachine guns.
+This was possibly the first engagement where submachine guns were used on both sides.

-All the limited conflicts between 1920 and 1940 saw an increasing use of this new class of weapons, first in South America during the Chaco War, then in Europe during the Spanish Civil War, and in China during the Warlord Era and the Japanese invasion, where its use by well-trained Chinese troops was costly for the invaders as in the Battle of Shanghai.
+All the limited conflicts between 1920 and 1940 saw an increasing use of this new class of weapons, first in South America during the Chaco War, then in Europe during the Spanish Civil War, and in China during the Warlord Era and the Second Sino-Japanese War, where its use by well-trained Chinese troops was costly for the invaders as in the Battle of Shanghai.
 It was also used during World War II by various partisans and resistance forces.

-Since the treaty allowed the Weimar Republic to keep a small quantity of submachine guns for police use, a few hundred MP 18.1s were modified to accept Schmeisser's original 20-round magazine design.
-This modification, conducted by Haenel Waffenfabrik, required removal of the existing magazine well collar, and replacement with a different one.
-These weapons were overstamped with the date "1920" on the receiver and magazine well to show they were legitimate weapons owned by the Weimar Republic and not war bringbacks or clandestine weapons.